-All known local, limited stop, and express bus and light rail lines are listed..
+All known VTA local, Rapid, and express bus and light rail lines serving various shopping centers are listed..

 Be advised that this guide is not officially endorsed by the Santa Clara Valley Transportation Authority (VTA) in any way whatsoever.
 Our Group is publishing this guide only as a public service.

 How To Use This Guide

 - Click on the mall you want to visit, listed above.
 A description (with website link if available) of the shopping center, along with its major tenants, is included.

 - Click on the bus or light rail line that serves the mall you want to go to.
 Another browser window will open that will give each transit service’s operating schedule.
 WARNING: We do not control the content of this outside information.

 - When walking distance between transit stop and mall is mentioned, double the estimated time if you are mobility-impaired.
 Divide the estimated time by 2 if you are on a bicycle or scooter.